 Does an attorney have to handle my adoption?

 Yes, unless you are working with an adoption agency.
 If your adoption agency does not provide you with a lawyer, it is a good idea to hire one to write your adoption petition and to represent you in adoption court.
 Legally, you could write your petition on your own and represent yourself in adoption court.
 However, drafting petitions and going through court hearings can be complicated; thus, it is in your best interest to let an experienced lawyer handle it, using his or her legal expertise.

 What are the legal requirements for international adoption?

 To qualify to adopt a child internationally, you must meet both the requirements of the United States, as well as, the requirements of the child's native country.
 You, or your lawyer or agent, may end up going to adoption court both in that country and in the United States.

 Filing a petition in an adoption court can be a tricky task.
 There are a number of forms you will need to prepare and submit to the courts in addition to also understanding the laws of your state.
 While this can all seem overwhelming, it doesn't need to be.
-You can have a family law attorney who specializes in adoption review your case for free at no obligation to you.
+You can have a local family law attorney who specializes in adoption walk you through the process.